CAWittMN/test-site/README.md

 ## Features

 - Interactive parallax effect based on mouse movement
-- Smooth movement with acceleration and deceleration
 - Circles blur based on their depth, giving a sense of depth of field
-- Circles wrap around the screen edges, creating a seamless effect

 ## Installation